Andrea-Augello/Binary-calculator/README.md

 With the values to write into GPPUD being 1 to enable Pull Down control and 2 to enable Pull Up control, moreover, there is no way to check what is the current pull for a pin.

 The new model, however, uses the opposite convention to indicate the pull, and the procedure requires a single step, analogous to the one used to select the alternate functions.
-The GPPUPDN0 and GPPUPDN1 registers, located starting from the 0xFE2000E4 memory address, hold the information on the current pull for each pin
+The GPPUPDN0, GPPUPDN1, GPPUPDN2, and GPPUPDN3 registers, located starting from the 0xFE2000E4 memory address, hold the information on the current pull for each pin.
 Another key difference is that from those same registers used to set the pull it is possible to read what the current setting is, even after a power off.

 ## Inner representation